-It’s said Newton invented a cat door so hit cats would stop scratching to get in, but the truth of that one is a bit sketchy.
+It's said that Newton invented a cat door so his cats would stop scratching to get in, but the truth of that one is a bit sketchy.

 He also conceived of an "orbital cannon" that would poke out of a huge mountain, up in space, and with just the right amount of gunpowder could put a cannonball into orbit.
 This was not something Newton actually imagined building, but rather a way to think about his theories.

 Urged by astronomer Edmond Halley (who was studying his now-famous comet), Newton continued to study his notion of gravity and apply it to the motions of the Earth, sun and moon.
 It all led to his seminal work, published in 1687, called the "Principia" — considered by many as the greatest science book ever written.

 Newton's research stopped in 1679 when he had a nervous breakdown.
 Later, recovered, he spoke out against King James II, who wanted only Roman Catholics to be in powerful government and academic positions.
 When James was later driven out of England, Newton was elected to Parliament.
 He had a second breakdown in 1693, then retired from research.
 Isaac Newton died in 1727.

 Among his more eccentric pastimes, Newton also dabbled (or more than dabbled) in alchemy, also called chymistry, with some historians estimating that he wrote more than a million words of alchemical notes, according to curator of rare books at the Chemical Heritage Foundation, James Voelkel.